There are a few questions you might ask yourself about the sex you’re having, so you can get an idea of the sex you want going forward.

 - There are lots of things guys do to take care of their health when it comes to sex and reducing the chance of HIV/STI transmission.

 - Strategies like PrEP, condoms, and undetectable viral load work really well in reducing HIV transmission, especially when you use a few or all of them at the same time.

-- Some guys seek out other guys who say they do not have HIV as a way of reducing their risk for HIV while having condomless sex.
-However, a lot of HIV transmission happens when guys who have sex with guys who have not yet been diagnosed with HIV, are more recently infected, and have high viral loads.
+- Some guys seek out other guys who say they do not have HIV as a way of reducing their chance of acquiring HIV while having condomless sex.
+However, a lot of HIV transmission happens when guys have sex with guys who have not yet been diagnosed with HIV, are more recently infected, and have high viral loads.
 This kind of sorting is not as simple or reliable as it seems.
 Check out the page on sero-sorting to find out why.

 - Topping and bottoming have different chances of HIV transmission.
-The person bottoming has a greater chance of acquiring HIV.
-Some guys may make choices about topping or bottoming the same way they make choices about PrEP, condoms, or viral load when you’re thinking about sexual health.
+The person bottoming has a greater chance of acquiring HIV if he isn’t on PrEP, using a condom, or his partner doesn’t have an undetectable viral load.
+PrEP, condoms, or undetectable viral load are great strategies you can use, or combine, to play whatever position turns you on, without anxiety about HIV and STIs.
 You can read more about topping and bottoming here.